irontoby/shuttleit/README.md

 ## Installation / Use

-I've only tested this on Ubuntu 14.04, but it should work on any system where a device file can be created to read inputs from.
+I've only tested this on Ubuntu 14.04+ (including 20.04), but it should work on any system where a device file can be created to read inputs from.

+1. Leave the ShuttleXpress unplugged.

 1. Copy 90-shuttlexpress.rules to your udev rules directory.
 On Ubuntu, this is `/etc/udev/rules.d`: